forestgrape/coronavirus/monitor_and_control.md

 * _Medical masks_ : There are two types of medical mask.
   * _Surgical masks_: are constructed for comfort and a focus is on inside to outside protection (during surgery, the body is open and so there is no skin protection).
 Mainly larger particles such as bacteria are filtered and additionally they cover the entire mouth area where often some nutrition rests can be.
   * _Medical protections masks_: To protect medical staff against pathogens from infected patients.
 These masks are usually in the highest filtration category and offer good protection for all pathogens including viruses.
 * _Textile masks_ are available in a lot of sizes and styles.
 These masks often offer the best fit and tend worn most often due to comfort and style.
-However the [filtration performance](#filter-performance) is often [low](#low-filtration).
+The [filtration performance](#filter-performance) is often [low](#low-filtration).
+The [droplet spread](./transmission.md#summary-airborne-transmission), overall the most relevant spread of Covid, is prevented.

 #### Mask Reuse and Cleaning
 * wash with soap/hot water/machine-wash